Curling Betting Guide

 In recent years, as the global boom in online sports betting has gathered pace in Canada, curling has also become a popular sport to bet on.

-Betting options on curling tend to be somewhat more restricted than those of the biggest international sports like hockey and football, but they are growing steadily all the time.
+Betting options on curling tend to be somewhat more restricted than those of the biggest international sports like hockey, football betting, horse racing and basketball betting but they are growing steadily all the time on Canadian betting sites.

-Sports betting in the modern age is incredibly diverse.
-There are hundreds of ways to bet on sports, whether predicting the results of matches or predicting specific incidents within games.
+Sports betting is incredibly diverse and there are hundreds of ways to bet on sports, whether predicting the results of matches or predicting specific incidents within games or curling championships like the Tournament of Hearts or the Scotties Tournament of Hearts.

-While betting on the winners of matches or competitions is the most common way to bet on curling, many online sports betting sites offer some more technical bets as well.
+While betting on the winners of matches or competitions is the most common way to bet on curling, many online sports betting sites like sports interaction or Spin Sports offer some more technical bets as well.
 The good news is we cover all the bases on this page.

 Here you’ll find answers to all your curling betting questions, including: